zrhirok/Sales-Report-Analysis-with-Power-Bi/README.md

 Sales Analysis Dashboard

-This repository contains a comprehensive dashboard built using [mention your data visualization tool, e.g., Power BI, Tableau] to analyze sales performance for a US-based business.
+This repository contains a comprehensive dashboard built using Power Bi to analyze sales performance for a US-based business.
 The dashboard provides insights into various aspects of sales, including:

 Sales Overview